dawaltconley/starter2/README.md

 This outputs classes named `t-default` and `t-long` that set an element's `transition-duration` to the specified amount.
 This will override the transition times of other classes, which is otherwise set to `inherit`.

 The variable `$t-icons` is used to set the transitions for media icons.
-It is the transtion named `"default"`, unless changed.
+It is the transtion named "default", unless changed.

 ### Themes